 Address impacts related to resource-based businesses.

 Evaluate possibilities for streamlining home-based businesses.

+Consider adding policies to match rural densities with water resources, including consideration of future water availability due to climate change.

+Update 2012 Agriculture and Forest Lands map, as needed.

+Update 2012 Mineral Resources map and property information, and ensure resources within unincorporated King County meet Growth Management Act planning requirements.

 Chapter Four – Environment

 The sustainability of King County’s natural environment requires a long-term commitment to environmental monitoring and adaptive management that highlights changing environmental conditions, evaluates the effectiveness of county actions, and influences policy decisions and investments.
-Since the 2012, the Strategic Climate Action Plan was adopted and is currently under review to be updated in 2015 and the K4C was formed outlining joint county-city commitments to reduce greenhouse gas emissions.
+Since the 2012 update, the Strategic Climate Action Plan was adopted and is currently under review to be updated in 2015 and the K4C was formed to collaborate on reducing greenhouse gas emissions.
 The 2016 update to the Environment chapter will advance King County’s commitment to environmental protection and further address climate change.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities, specifically including those related to environmental justice and climate justice impacts.

 Review and update climate policies to reflect changes in federal and state requirements, climate inventories, the 2012 CPPs, and joint work with other cities and counties to reduce greenhouse gas emissions and prepare for climate change impacts.

-Review and revise emissions reductions targets for consistency with State goals and adopted updates to the CPPs; establish short term goals to achieve 2050 goal, consistent with the CPPs.
+Review and revise emissions reductions targets for consistency with State requirements and adopted updates to the CPPs, including establishing short term goals to achieve the 2050 goal.

 Review and update policies to strengthen relationship between climate impacts and solutions with health, equity, and social justice.

-Review and update policies concerning regional plans such as those related to salmon recovery to better reflect the county’s expectations for the effective life of the plan, the relative significance of such plans for the region, and/or priority for implementation.
+Review and update policies concerning regional plans, such as those related to salmon recovery, to better reflect the county’s expectations for the effective life of the plan, the relative significance of such plans for the region, and/or priority for implementation.

-Consider adding new policies regarding beaver management in King County, to explore the benefit to maximize stream restoration efforts, climate change benefits, and reduce flood risk associated with beaver dams.
+Consider adding new policies regarding beaver management in King County to explore the benefit to maximize stream restoration efforts, climate change benefits, and reduce flood risk associated with beaver dams.

 Review and update policies to encourage and support a more integrated approach to achieving improved outcomes for water quality, health, and habitat.